packfire-archived/books/en/Installation.md

 Follow the steps below to set up your application:

-1. If you use a Global Installation, create a "packfire" file in your `pack` folder and enter the path to the `src` folder of your Packfire Framework installation.
+1. If you use a Global Installation, create a "packfire" file in your `app` folder and enter the path to your Packfire Framework installation that contains the `src` folder.
 ````
-$ echo "/home/Sam/packfire/src/" > "pack/packfire"
+$ echo -n "/home/Sam/packfire" > "app/packfire"
 ```

 2. You will need a writable permisison by the owner of web server.
 ```
-$ chmod -R 777 pack/storage
+$ chmod -R 777 app/storage
 ```

 3. Configure the URL of the application.
-Set the top of the `app-structure` on the `app.rootUrl` key.
+Modify the value at the `app.rootUrl` key in the `app.yml` configuration file.
 ```
-$ vi pack/config/app.yml
+$ vi app/config/app.yml
 ```